Spring is here, which means spring allergies have also arrived. Here’s how to stop them before they start.

 On days with a high pollen count, it’s especially important for you to follow all the above steps.
-Tune into the morning weather or sign up for an allergy alert app like the one from pollen.com for daily notifications.
+Tune into the morning weather report or sign up for an allergy alert app to receive daily notifications.

-If you try all the following and are still experiencing symptoms, ask your doctor if allergy shots (allergen immunotherapy) might be right for you.
+If you are still experiencing symptoms, ask your doctor if allergy shots (allergen immunotherapy) might be right for you.

 Learn more about the USC Asthma, Allergy and Clinical Immunology Center at Keck Medicine of USC.
 If you are in the Los Angeles area and are looking for exceptional care from some of the top physicians in the world, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting keckmedicine.org/request-an-appointment.

 by Anne Fritz